berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 <br>

 We are going to run the 64 bit version of Kali.
-A lighter, 32-bit version, is available, and may work for our purposes.
+A lighter, 32-bit version, is available, and might work for our purposes.
-However, I have not tested it for this purpose.
+However, I have not tested it.

 Download the Kali OVA file - this can be done directly or via torrent.
 Make sure you download the VirtualBox version of the image, not the VMWare version.